 * * * *

-“Supplemental Emission Test (SET) cycle” refers to the driving schedule defined as the “supplemental emission test” in 40 CFR 86.1360 as it existed on January 25, 2018, and incorporated by reference herein.
+“Supplemental Emission Test (SET) cycle.”
+For 2010 to 2026 model year engines certified on an engine dynameter, the SET cycle refers to the driving schedule defined as the “supplemental emission test” in 40 CFR 86.1360 as it existed on January 25, 2018, and incorporated by reference herein.
+For 2026 model year engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, the manufacturer may elect to define SET cycle as the driving schedule in 40 CFR 1036.510 entitled “Supplemental Emission Test” as that section existed on October 24, 2024, and incorporated by reference herein.
+For 2027 and subsequent model year engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, the SET cycle refers to the driving schedule in 40 CFR 1036.510 entitled “Supplemental Emission Test” as that section existed on October 24, 2024.

-“SET standard” refers to the certification exhaust emission standards and test procedures applicable to the SET cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) to which the engine is certified.
+“SET standard” refers to the certification exhaust emission standards and test procedures applicable to the SET cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) or 1956.8.2, whichever is applicable, to which the engine is certified.

 * * * *